 Some of our PhD students are self-funded, and others are funded by grants or awards either from the School, UK or their countries of origin.
 Some are also paid to undertake part-time teaching within the School.
 We have a strong track record of attracting ESRC research studentship funding, which involves partnerships with external organisations such as Age UK and the Equality and Human Rights Commission and collaborative studentships with partners such as People United.

-View this year's timetable (PDF) for our other MSc courses with some common modules.
+View the 2019/20 timetable.
 Please note that timetabling and modules may change from year to year.

 The modules below are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.